white-whistle/EchoesOfTheElders/README.md

 this mod wants you to feel smart, and wants to be abused or minmaxed by you.

 Planned 💭
 we plan on adding more relics, more relic combinations and synergies, and even a new mechanic that will let you test your newfound powers to the limits that minecraft sometimes even modded minecraft isnt able to provide.

+# License
+This mod is opensource, feel free to be inspired.
+You can use this mod in your modpack.
+All textures in this mod are protected under all rights reserved